 - Students are required to meet computer competency during the first 30 hours of coursework.
-For additional information, visit www.ws.edu and click on "computer - High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed. - · All music majors are required to take a Theory and Piano Proficiency Exam.
+For additional information, visit www.ws.edu and migrate to the "computer competency" page. - High school deficiencies must be removed prior to graduation; developmental education courses must be taken every semester until completed. - \bullet All music majors are required to take a Theory and Piano Proficiency Exam.
 Those scoring below 80% on the Theory Exam will be required to enroll in MUS 1020-Fundamentals of Music.
 Those scoring below 80% on the Piano Exam will be required to enroll in MUS 1610 and 1620.